projectbuendia/client/README.md

 the client will have its server URL set to `http://10.0.2.2:9000/openmrs` by default.

+### Editing Faking Tablet Resolution on Non Tablet Devices

+## Resolution of field devices

+In the field, the Buendia project uses Sony Xperia Z2 Tablets.
+The user interface, has thus been written assuming a tablet interface, and in particular, assuming the specific resolution and DPI of the Sony Xperia Z2.

+You can determine the specific resolution / DPI of the Sony Xperia Z2 Tablet by plugging it into a computer and running the following commands (make sure you have [`adb` set up and USB debugging turned on](https://github.com/projectbuendia/buendia/wiki/Debug-and-Run-Buendia-in-Android-Studio-using-a-Xperia-z2-Tablet)):

+    $ adb shell wm size
+    Physical size: 1920x1200
+    $ adb shell wm density
+    Physical density: 240

+## Faking the resolution on an Android phone

+If you've got an Android _phone_, but not an Android _tablet_, it's still possible to develop the Buendia app, but it will be much easier if you fake the screen resolution of the tablet on your phone.
+You can do this by plugging your Android device into a computer, and running:

+    $ adb shell wm size 1920x1200
+    $ adb shell wm density 240
+    $ adb reboot

+**Note:**

+- You may need to use a size of `1200x1920` instead of `1920x1200`; it depends on the default orientation of your phone screen.
+- It's important to reboot because most apps assume that the density (in particular) doesn't change over the life of the application.
+- These settings persist after reboots.

+## Resetting your Android phone to normal
+Once you're finished developing, you probably want to be able to use your phone as normal again :smile:

+I suggest the following commands:

+    $ adb shell wm size reset
+    $ adb shell wm density reset
+    $ adb reboot

+## Testing Notes

+- Works on a release-build Nexus 5 running Lollipop.

 ### Android SDK packages

 If you're using Android Studio, you don't need to worry about installing SDK packages; Android Studio will take care of it for you (see **Android Studio project setup** above).
 You only need to install the packages yourself if you want to build the client from the command line.